decko-commons/decko/CONTRIBUTING.md

 #### Rspec
-To run the whole rspec test suite execute `bundle exec decko rspec` in your core-dev deck directory.
+To run the whole rspec test suite execute `bundle exec decko rspec` in your platypus deck directory.
 If you want to run only a single spec file use
 `bundle exec decko rspec -- <path_to_spec_file>`.
 For more options run `bundle exec decko rspec --help`.

 #### Cucumber
-Similar to rspec run `bundle exec decko cucumber` in your deck directory.
+Similar to rspec run `bundle exec decko cucumber` in your platypus deck directory.

 #### Cypress
-Start the server for your core-dev deck with `RAILS_ENV=cypress bundle exec decko s -p 5002` and then in the gem in `decko/spec` run `yarn run cypress open` to open the cypress interface.
+Start the server for your platypus deck with `RAILS_ENV=cypress bundle exec decko s -p 5002` and then in the gem in `decko/spec` run `yarn run cypress open` to open the cypress interface.
 Cypress upgrades can be installed in that same directory via npm.